01102 Transport Warrant Officer 1st Class Frank Bellas Falder, Army Ordnance Corps

-On 24th April 1923 Frank Bellas Falder married Kathleen Startin Jefford at St Wystan’s Church, Bretby, Derbyshire.
+After military service, Frank returned to the Midlands.
+In June 1921 he was Farmer’s Assistant to John Thompstone at Elford Park, Tamworth, Staffordshire.
+Then, on 24th April 1923, Frank Bellas Falder married Kathleen Startin Jefford at St Wystan’s Church, Bretby, Derbyshire.

-Frank, 28, a Batchelor, was then a Farmer living at Thornton in Leicestershire.
+By that date Frank, 28, a Batchelor, was a Farmer living at Thornton in Leicestershire.
 Kathleen, 25, was a Spinster living in Bretby; her father, James Walton Jefford (deceased) was previously a Farmer.

 Frank and Kathleen lived at Lindridge Farm, Thornton, Leicestershire.
 Their son Frank Walton Falder was born on 19th November 1924, their daughter Marjorie on 29th July 1926 and their daughter Eileen in 1928.

 However, from 1930, Electoral Registers show the family living at Roes Rest, Leicester Forest West, where Frank continued to farm.

 Frank and Kathleen’s marriage lasted 62 years until Frank died on 9th December 1985.
 His address then was: Burnthorn, Kirkby Mallory, Leicestershire.
 Kathleen, however, lived to be 107; she died in Leicestershire in the 2nd Quarter of 2004.